 Part of being a believer of Jesus in Buddhist and communist Laos is risking imprisonment.
 Jik’s* husband, Dok, faced that consequence for 13 years.
 When her husband was gone, how did Jik cope?
 More so, how did this woman of faith step up in the face of persecution?
-This is the story of perseverance by a woman who was unafraid.

 A Look Back